akhealth/RFP-ARIES-Support/readme.md

 ### Contract Term

-This initial contract will last two years from the date of award - 6/15/2021 - 6/14/2023.
+This initial contract will last two years from the anticipated contract start date - 6/15/2021 - 6/14/2023.
 There are optional renewal periods outlined after the initial contract period.

 ## Contents